-- A 1-unit course would reasonably approximate a minimum of 45 course hours - A 2-unit course would reasonably approximate a minimum of 90 course hours - A 3-unit course would reasonably approximate a minimum of 135 course hours

-Eight-week, 3-Unit, Module Class Example: A typical unit of credit equates to approximately 5.6 hours of student work per week (1 hour lecture plus 4.7 hours of homework).
-For this class with 24 hours of in-class time, another 112 hours of assignments such as reading, research and writing, exam preparation would be needed to complete the minimum requirement of 135 course hours.
-For courses offered via archived video and/or online, the lecture time may be adjusted accordingly depending on the length of the actual lectures used, as well as the assignment course hours needed.
+- A 1-unit course would reasonably approximate a minimum of 45 course hours - A 2-unit course would reasonably approximate a minimum of 90 course hours - A 3-unit course would reasonably approximate a minimum of 135 course hours typical unit of credit equates to approximately 5.6 hours of student work per week (1 hour lecture plus 4.7 hours of homework).
+For this class with 24 hours of in-class time, another 111 hours of assignments such as reading, research and writing, exam preparation, and online discussion boards would be needed to complete the minimum requirement of 135 course hours.
+Lecture time may be adjusted accordingly depending on the assignments given in addition to the lectures.